arch-err/zippy/README.md

 # zippy
-Zippy, and his brother, Unzippy are two small tools used in creating a part of a CTF-challenge.
+Zippy & Unzippy are two small tools used in creating a part of a CTF-challenge.

 ---